shahraizali/awesome-django/README.md

 * [django-watchman](https://github.com/mwarkentin/django-watchman/) - django-watchman exposes a status endpoint for your backing services like databases, caches, etc.
 * [metamon](http://tryolabs.github.io/metamon/) - Collection of Ansible playbooks to quickly start your Django Application
 * [micawber](https://github.com/coleifer/micawber/) - A small library for extracting rich content from urls.
+* [towel](https://github.com/matthiask/towel/) - a collection of tools which make your life easier if you are building a web application using Django.

 # Projects